 Illness is an emergency that we don’t see coming.
 When a primary caretaker for the farm animals is taken ill, does anyone else know how to care for the animals?
 What if a family member needs your help and you have to ask a friend or neighbor to care for your farm during your absence.
 Can the substitute farmer step in and do the job?

-This summer the wild fires out in the north west section of the United States and Canada have taken the worst toll ever as far as loss of property, equipment, livestock, and hay to feed the livestock through the winter.
-Many people have had to evacuate and leave their livestock behind, stopping to open pens to let the animals run for their own lives.
-Others have been able to load up trailers, vans, and crates with their barnyard animals and take refuge on a farm in another area.
+In recent summers, the wild fires out in the north west section of the United States and Canada have taken the worst toll ever, as far as loss of property, equipment, livestock, and hay to feed the livestock through the winter.
+Many people had to evacuate and leave their livestock behind, stopping to open pens to let the animals run for their own lives.
+Others were able to load up trailers, vans, and crates with their barnyard animals and take refuge on a farm in another area.
 I live on the East coast and have never experienced forest fires like this.
 In our area, flash flooding is a more likely natural disaster.
 What ever possible disaster might occur in your region, your livestock should be considered in the emergency preparedness plan that is in place for your family.

 I have come up with three focal points for a plan concerning your small livestock.